threader/PC-Tuning/docs/post-install.md

         - Check ``Start minimized`` & ``Start timer resolution automatically``

 - Avoid using auto cleaning apps like ISLC/Memreduct, they consume alot of resources due to a frequent polling timer interval & cause stuttering due to autoclearing memory.

-## Disable Hidden Power Saving

-All hidden means is not visible to the user, many driver INF configuration files contain these registry entries that are clearly labeled power saving, however I have not been able to prove the benifit of this script so feel free to skip this step.

-- Run the ``C:\prerequisites\scripts\disable-hidden-powersaving.bat`` script

 ## Installing Games & Applications